Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Discrete Coupled Cluster Equations: Background and Problem Setting

-Let us remark here that, as is common for numerical analyses of the kind that we undertake in this paper, we have ignored spin variables in the construction of our function spaces (see, e.g., Remark 1 in our previous contribution \cite{Hassan_CC} for a discussion of this point.)
+Finally, let us remark that higher regularity Sobolev spaces $\widehat{\mathcal{H}}^k, ~k\in \mathbb{N}$ are defined analogously to~$\widehat{\mathcal{H}}^1$.
+Let us also briefly comment that, as is common for a numerical analysis of the kind that we undertake in this paper, we have ignored spin variables in the construction of our function spaces (see, e.g., Remark 1 in our previous contribution \cite{Hassan_CC} for a discussion of this point.)